peter88213/nvhelp-en/source/nv_aeon2/index.rst

-An optional project configuration file named ``nv_aeon2.ini`` can be placed in your project directory, i.e. the folder containing your *novelibre* and Aeon Timeline project files.
+An optional project configuration file named ``nv_aeon2.ini`` can be placed in your project directory, i.e. the folder containing your *novelibre* and *Aeon Timeline 2* project files.
 It is only applied to this project.
 Its entries override aeon2nv’s built-in constants as well as the global configuration, if any.